quantcast/android-measurement/README.md

 * **Know Your Audience** - Quantcast uses direct measurement and machine learning to build accurate and detailed demographic profiles.
 * **Compare and Compete** - Gauge user loyalty by analyzing visit frequency, retention and upgrades over time.
 * **Attract Advertising** – Attract advertisers by showcasing your most powerful data points using a trusted source.
+* **Improve Campaign Performance** – Increase your campaign performance by understanding characteristics of your best users and finding more people like them.

 If you have any implementation questions, please email mobilesupport@quantcast.com.
 We're here to help.

+### Download the SDK ###

+There are three ways to get the SDK.
+You can download it directly from [the Quantcast website](https://www.quantcast.com/user/quantcast-app-measurement-sdk.zip "Quantcast Measure for Apps SDK"), you can use GitHub, or add a dependency via Gradle.
+If you download the file from our site, unzip the file before continuing to the section [Integrate via External JAR](#integrate-via-external-jar).

 Integrating Quantcast Measure for Mobile Apps
 ---------------------------------------------

 ### Integrate via Gradle ###

-The Quantcast SDK for Android is now available via the [Maven Central Repository](http://search.maven.org/#artifactdetails%7Ccom.quantcast.android.measurement%7CQuantcastAndroidSdk%7C1.2.1%7Caar).
-If your project supports the new Gradle build system, this is the simplest solution.
+The Quantcast SDK for Android is now available via the JCenter.
+If your project supports the Gradle build system, this is the simplest solution.
 Just add the following line to your build.gradle file's dependencies section

 ```
 compile 'com.quantcast.android.measurement:QuantcastAndroidSdk:1.2.+'